ShoaibShokat03/bablojs/template/README.md

 ---

-## What is BABLOJS?
+## What is BABLOjS?

-BABLOJS is a modern JavaScript framework that brings the power of React-like development to vanilla JavaScript.
+BABLOjS is a modern JavaScript framework that brings the power of React-like development to vanilla JavaScript.
 It's designed for developers who want:

 - **Modern Development Experience**: React-like hooks, component architecture, and Virtual DOM
 - **Zero Build Step**: No webpack, babel, or build tools required - just ES6 modules